iSatishYadav/jekyll-now/_posts/2021-07-06-how-to-setup-and-use-dynamodb-locally-free.md

 tags: ["aws", "dynamodb", "docker"]
 ---

-# How to setup and use DynamoDB Locally - Free

 Did you know DynamoDB from AWS has a locally downloadable version which you can install on your local machine and use for development and testing purposes.

 As a newbie to AWS, I was unable to find any comprehensive guide on how to setup and use DynamoDB locally.
 So without further ado, let's start.